 Bodyweight is a common way of tracking progress, but it is not always the best measurement.
 Body shape can change and your overall health can improve without weight loss.
-To track these changes, it’s important to monitor body composition and body fat percentage.
-This is your body’s amount of fat versus the amount of lean body mass (muscle).
+For this reason, you may consider monitoring your body fat percentage.

 Select the best method for you.

-More complex body fat tests are available at universities and in research hospitals.
+Complex body fat tests are available at universities and in research hospitals.
 These include underwater weighing and the BOD POD (a small chamber that measures body fat through volume and pressure changes).
-Less advanced tests are offered at fitness centers including skinfold tests and handheld BIA (bioelectrical impedance analysis).
+Fitness centers offer less advanced tests, including skinfold tests and handheld BIA (bioelectrical impedance analysis).
 BIA uses a small, painless electrical current to estimate total body water and lean body mass.

 Measure the same way every time.